 I always shoot in RAW which means that the camera records just the image data onto the memory card so you’ll have to “develop” the photo yourself.
 When shooting in JPEG, image information is compressed and lost because the camera processes the photo for you.

 Shooting in RAW will give you the best possible quality, but because of the uncompressed information, RAW files can be 3 times larger than JPEG.
-It will take a bit more time and effort, but I guess all of you reading this post is going to edit your photos anyway so shooting in RAW is the way to go.
-After you have edited your photo in an editing software like Lightroom you can export it as a JPEG file so that you’ll be able to share it on social media and on your blog.
+It will take a bit more time and effort, but I’m guessing all of you who read this post are going to edit your photos anyway, so shooting in RAW is the way to go.
+After you have edited your photo in editing software like Lightroom, you can export it as a JPEG file so that you’ll be able to share it on social media and your blog.

 Level & crop

 One of my personal pet peeves in photography is when the horizon in a photo isn’t level.
 It’s so easy to fix, so the first thing I always do is straighten and crop the photo.
 Just select the crop and straighten tool and hover the mouse outside one of the corners until the double arrow appears.
 Click and drag the cursor up or down until the grid is aligned with your horizon.
 This is also a good chance to cut out anything you don’t like in the photo by cropping it.
 As you can see above, by straightening and cropping the photo I got rid of my very unattractive elbow and made the overall look much more pleasing!